isomerpages/moe-temasekpri/_about-us/School Services/School Canteen.md

 third_nav_title: School Services
 variant: tiptap
 ---
-<h3>Vacancy for a <u>Malay Mixed Rice and Noodles Stall</u></h3>
+<h3>Vacancy for a <strong><u>Chinese Mixed Rice/Japanese Food Stall</u></strong></h3>
 <p><strong>School Canteen Operating Hours:</strong>
-<br>We are a single session school with an estimated enrolment of 1225 pupils
+<br>We are a single session school with an estimated enrolment of&nbsp;1250
-and about 125 staff in year 2024.
+students and 130 staffs in year 2025.
 Our canteen operates from <u>Mondays to Fridays, 7.00am to 2.30pm</u> during the school term.
-The stall will be required to operate during School Holidays, where necessary, at the request of the school.
+The stall will be required to operate during&nbsp;School Holidays, where necessary, at the request of the school.
 <br>
 </p>
 <p><strong>Requirements:</strong>